asp13-code/ansible-linux/README.md

 `wgstart` whether to start/restart wireguard service

-If all are false or absent role just installs wireguard package.
+If all variables are false or absent role just installs wireguard package.

 ### Managing wireguard installation
 Additionally, you can run parent wireguard playbook with tags to manage wireguard installation